 Should you contact a lawyer when you are stopped for a DWI investigation?

 If you are a Harris, County Texas resident, you should know that Texas law does not provide the right to an attorney initially to persons stopped for DWI.
 In fact, the right to speak to an attorney is not entitled to any person stopped and investigated for DWI until the initial investigation on the street is complete and you are taken to jail.
-Nevertheless, nothing stops someone from calling a Houston DWI lawyer while being stopped by a police officer.
+Nevertheless, nothing stops someone from calling a lawyer while being stopped by a police officer.

 What should you do if you are asked to submit to FSTs or a blood, breath or urine test?